An article by Erik the Flutemaker

-Brenda Janeth Zelaya Vilchez has 3 boys.
+Brenda Janeth Zelaya Vilchez has 3 boys and receives food from our ministry.
 Her oldest son Jader Andres has severe epilepsy and is autistic.
+Can you catch the subtle wave of the oldest son?
 Her other boys are Joxan and Lazaro.
-Her husband was ashamed to have a special needs son and left the family; leaving Brenda to fend alone.
+Her husband was ashamed to have a special needs son and left the family, leaving Brenda to fend alone.
 She irons and washes clothing on a limited basis when neighbors bring her work.
 She makes about $25 US dollars a month and at times does not eat.

 March 1: Our Flutemaker Ministries budget was met: Children's home, Feeding Centers, Mercy Ministry and 2 salaries.
 Thank you donors and customers!